 Coronavirus (COVID-19) Update: We are fully operational and remote, we are available over the phone 8am-5pm Monday-Friday, available over email and able to provide services to our existing and future clients.
 More FAQs »

-No, not wearing the seat belt is not safer because safety belts prevent injury during impact, and thus increase your chances of remaining conscious and being able to escape your vehicle in case of danger.
-Cases of fire or water submersion are extremely rare, and safety belts are still the best way to ensure you are not severely hurt before the fire or submersion occur.
+No, it is not safer to not wear the seat belt because seat belts can prevent injury during impact, and thus increase your chances of remaining conscious and being able to escape your vehicle in case of danger.
+Seat belts are still the best way to ensure you are not severely hurt in case of an accident.

-Properly worn safety belts seldom cause injuries.
-A safety belt may cause superficial bruises, but studies have consistently shown that these are generally much less severe than would have been the case without a belt.
-According to the NHTSA, in 2010, almost 50.4% of people killed in automobile accidents in Florida were not wearing a seat belt.
+When the seat belt is correctly worn, it may cause superficial bruises but it will seldom cause severe injuries.
+Studies have consistently shown that these are generally much less severe than would have been the case without a belt.
+According to the NHTSA, during the latest year of available data, almost 50.4% of people killed in automobile accidents in Florida were not wearing a seat belt.

-Also, the Florida safety belt law applies to any car, pickup truck, and van operated on Florida roads and manufactured after 1968, and states the following:
+Wearing your seat belt is required by the Florida safety belt law that applies to any car, pickup truck, and van operated on Florida roads and manufactured after 1968, and states the following:

 If they are improperly designed or defective, seat belts can cause injury and may even cost lives.
 A defective seat belt can allow you to be ejected from a vehicle during an accident or hit a windshield, causing catastrophic injuries such as spinal cord injuries and traumatic brain injury (TBI) that last a lifetime.

 When seat belts fail, injuries occur.
 Seat belt defects include:

 Yet, clearly seat belts save lives.
 Overall, you are much safer wearing a seat belt than not wearing one, even considering that seat belts can fail.
 Time and time again, we see the consequences of people in the same type of accident.
 Those who chose to wear the seat belt walk away with minor injuries while victims not wearing a seat belt suffer a traumatic injury.